 If you want to escape the swarms of tourists on package holidays in Albufeira then head to the smaller beaches of Praia do Lourenço or Praia da Galé, a 10-minute drive from the centre of the city.

-5. Nice, France
+4. Nice, France

-For budget eats, stock up at the daily market in Vieux Nice or Cours Saleya – buy all the ingredients to make your own traditional tuna sandwich, a pan bagnat, (baguettes start from around €1) to take on a picnic atop one of the many vantage points, including Mont Boron.
-Other local specialities include socca (chickpea flatbread) pissaladiere (a sort of pizza topped with anchovies, olives, and onions) and or course, salade Nicoise (tuna salad).
-When you’re not too busy stuffing your face, check out Nice’s art galleries, including those dedicated to the works of Marc Chagall (admission €8 per person) and Henri Matisse (€6 + cost of admission).
+For budget eats, stock up at the daily market in Vieux Nice or Cours Saleya.
+Buy all the ingredients to make your own traditional tuna sandwich, a pan bagnat, (baguettes start from around €1) to take on a picnic atop one of the many vantage points, including Mont Boron.
+Other local specialties include socca (chickpea flatbread), pissaladiere (a sort of pizza topped with anchovies, olives, and onions) and of course, salade Nicoise (tuna salad).
+When you’re not stuffing your face, check out Nice’s art galleries, including those dedicated to the works of Marc Chagall and Henri Matisse.

 Head down the coast to Antibes or Cannes if you want smooth white sand.
 Nice has its fair share of pretty beaches, but you may need to go private to find a nice shady spot off the uncomfortably hot pebbles.